Skip to main content

 Antidepressants such as Zoloft, Prozac, Lexapro, and Paxil are all prescription drugs available for treating mental health conditions.
 These commonly abused prescription drugs can cause adverse complications when there is misuse or abuse.

 Many people taking these prescriptions for negative symptoms of a mental health condition may experience similar symptoms from the abuse.
-Seeking help through a mental health professional or prescribing physician can initiate detox and a new treatment regimen for the mental health disorder.
+Seeking help through a mental health professional or prescribing physician can initiate detox and a new treatment regimen such as inpatient rehab, outpatient treatment, or sober living homes, for the mental health disorder.

 Find Hope for Prescription Drugs in Tennessee